Addressing Zero-Resource Domains Using Document-Level Context in Neural Machine Translation: Model

 The output of applying max or average pooling over time is used as a context representation which is input to a Transformer encoder.
 We share the first $L-1$ encoder layers between the main sentence and the context. $L$ is the number of encoder layers.
 In the decoder, we add an additional multi-head attention (MHA) over the context.
 This attention is conditioned on the MHA representation from the main sentence encoder.
 Subsequently, these two representations are merged using a gated sum.
 The gate controls information flow from the context.

 In contrast to DomEmb, CtxPool can be used to handle other discourse phenomena such as anaphora resolution.
 In this work, we use a window size of 10, suitable for domain adaptation.
-For anaphora, a large window size is problematic since ten neighboring words are summarized, so it is difficult to extract meaningful antecedent relationships.
-Careful tuning of these parameters may allow for modeling of both local and global context.
+For anaphora, summarizing ten neighboring words makes it difficult to extract antecedent relationships.
+Careful tuning of these parameters in future work may allow modeling both local and global context.